Meerarj/Meerarj/README.md

-- 👋 Hi, I’m @Meerarj
+- 👋 Hi, I’m Meera Devi G N

 ![image](https://user-images.githubusercontent.com/97793229/182524392-ad2eaa1e-623c-48ef-8efe-2af3a96dcead.png)

-I am a software developer with one year of experience in Golang,Docker,Kubernetes and building microservices.
+I am a software developer with one year of experience in  building microservices and devops.
 My passion for software development drives me to work on exciting projects and learn new technologies.

 SKILLS